Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Application Examples

 \subsection{Dynamic Point Cloud Analysis}

-Spectral analysis of signals is one of the basic tools in data analysis.
-Here, we propose a short time M-GST method to analyze dynamic point cloud.
-Given a dynamic point cloud with $M$ frames and at most $N$ points in each frame, we model it as a multilayer network with $M$ layers and $N$ nodes in each layer.
+{3D perception plays an important role in the high growth fields of IoT devices and cyber-physical systems, and continues to drive many progresses made in advanced point cloud processing \cite{q1}.} Here, we propose a short time M-GST method to analyze dynamic point cloud.
+Given a dynamic point cloud with $M$ frames and at most $N$ points in each frame, we model it as a multilayer graph with $M$ layers and $N$ nodes in each layer.
 More specifically, we test the singular spectrum analysis over the motion sequences of subject 86 in the CMU database \cite{CMU}.
 To implement the M-GST, we first divide the motion sequence into several shorter sequences with $N_f$ frames.
 Next for each shorter sequence, we model interlayer connections by connecting points with the same label among successive frames.
-For points in the same frame, we connect two points based on the Gaussian-kernel within an Euclidean threshold $\tau_s$ \cite{c6}.
+For points in the same frame, we connect two points based on the Gaussian-kernel within a Euclidean threshold $\tau_s$ \cite{c6}.
 Let $\mathbf{x}_i$ be the 3D coordinates of the $i$th point.
 We assign an edge weight between two points $\mathbf{x}_i$ and $\mathbf{x}_j$ as a nonzero $A_{ij} = \exp(-\Vert \mathbf{x}_i-\mathbf{x}_j \Vert^2_2/{\sigma^2} )$ only if $\Vert \mathbf{x}_i-\mathbf{x}_j \Vert^2_2\leq\tau_s$.
 Next, we estimate the spatial and temporal basis vectors of each shorter-term sequences by HOSVD in Eq. (\ref{decomposeS}).
 Finally, we use the 3D coordinates of all points in each shorter-term sequences as signals and calculate their M-GST.
 To illustrate the results of M-GST, we examine the spectrogram similar to that of short-time Fourier transform (STFT) \cite{c36}.
 In Fig. \ref{ex}, we transform the signal defined by the coordinates in $Z$ dimension via M-GST and illustrate the transformation results for the divided frame sequence.
-From Fig. \ref{ex}, one can easily identify different motions based on the MLN singular analysis.
+From Fig. \ref{ex}, one can easily identify different motions based on the MLG singular analysis.

-Our future works shall target more interpretable analysis of these works.
-For example, the physical meaning of nodes can be identified via filtered signals under MLN highpass filter, shown in \textbf{Appendix F}.